Anatomy of the pelvic girdle

 Now, there are 4 bumps coming off the ilium called spines.
 Let’s talk about them!

-The superior one is called the anterior superior iliac spine, and the inferior one is called the anterior inferior iliac spine.
+The superior one is called the anterior superior iliac spine, and the inferior one is called, you guessed it, the anterior inferior iliac spine.

-The superior one is called the posterior superior iliac spine, and the inferior one is called posterior inferior iliac spine.
+The superior one is called the posterior superior iliac spine, and the inferior one is called, wait for it, posterior inferior iliac spine.

 Finally, the posterior gluteal line forms part of the origin of the gluteus maximus, which is the largest of the gluteal muscles.